SShekarriz/sshekarriz.github.io/_pages/AboutMe-page.md

 Besides my Ph.D. studies, I have been a part-time bioinformatics consultant for [eDNAtec](https://ednatec.com/) company since Jan 2019.
 I've developed a metagenomic pipeline to evaluate deep ocean samples' functional and taxonomic composition for different environmental genomics applications.
 Also, I developed bioinformatics pipelines to detect SARS-COV-2 from environmental samples with low DNA templates.

-If you are not interested in the microbiome or environment conservation, we can still talk about craft beer and coffee!
+If you are not interested in the microbiome or environment conservation, we can talk about craft beer and coffee!

+Please click in HERE to see my complete CV.